Research

 Haystack Fire Prevention

-Using data analytics to prevent spontaneous haystack fires
+This project analysed data to better understand and ultimately prevent spontaneous haystack fires

 Project complete